oracle/graal/docs/tools/vscode/graalvm/README.md

 Consider the following aspects:

 * `.gu/config` can only be read by the installation wizard and cannot be used to access any user data or modify these.
-* You can transfer `.gu/config` to another computer and VS Code, the wizard will accept/read it. `.gu/config`is shared between VS Code installation wizard and GraalVM Updater tool - transferring it to another machine will make it available for both tools.
+* You can transfer `.gu/config` to another computer and VS Code, the wizard will accept/read it. `.gu/config`is shared between VS Code installation wizard and GraalVM Updater - transferring it to another machine will make it available for both tools.
-* If you use the same email address to download a GraalVM Enterprise artifact (the core or additional components) from another computer, the the existing `.gu/config` will become invalid.
+* If you use the same email address to download a GraalVM Enterprise artifact (the core or additional components) from another computer, the existing `.gu/config` will become invalid.
 * You will be asked to re-accept the license only if the license text has changed.

 #### Show Current Download Configuration

-There is a quick action to determine the location of an existing configuration (default location, system property, user-defined file), and to copy it into the clipboard.
+There is a quick action to determine the location of an existing download token (default location, system property, user-defined file), and to copy it into the clipboard.
-Once copied you can re-use the configuration, for example, (1) to install GraalVM Enterprise or its component on another computer; (2) to integrate into CI/CI build pipelines, etc.
+Once copied you can re-use the download token, for example, (1) to install GraalVM Enterprise or its component on another computer; (2) to integrate into CI/CI build pipelines, etc.

 1. Go to **View**, then **Command Palette** and search for **GraalVM: Show GU Configuration**: